-SPN 101

-Fundamentals of Spanish I

-This course is an introduction to the Spanish language and Hispanic culture, with an emphasis on the acquisition of basic oral and written language skills through drills in grammar, vocabulary and communication.
+SPN 101 Fundamentals of Spanish I (3 credits) This course is an introduction to the Spanish language and Hispanic culture, with an emphasis on the acquisition of basic oral and written language skills through drills in grammar, vocabulary and communication.
 Hours: 39 lecture.
+Prerequisites:

-Prerequisites: ENG 095 and ENG 096 with grades of "C" or better or acceptable reading and writing diagnostic assessment scores.
+ENG 095 and ENG 096 or ENG 097 with grades of "C" or better or acceptable reading and writing diagnostic assessment scores.
 Usually offered in the fall, spring and summer.

-SPN 102

-Fundamentals of Spanish II

-This course is a continuation of SPN 101, with an emphasis on the acquisition of intermediate oral and written language skills through continued practice in reading, writing, listening and speaking.
+SPN 102 Fundamentals of Spanish II (3 credits) This course is a continuation of SPN 101, with an emphasis on the acquisition of intermediate oral and written language skills through continued practice in reading, writing, listening and speaking.
 Hours: 39 lecture.
-Prerequisites: ENG 095 and ENG 096 with grades of "C" or better or acceptable reading and writing diagnostic assessment scores, and either SPN 101 with a grade of "C" or better, high school Spanish II with a grade of "C" or better or permission of the instructor.
+Prerequisites: ENG 095 and ENG 096 or ENG 097 with grades of "C" or better or acceptable reading and writing diagnostic assessment scores, and either SPN 101 with a grade of "C" or better, high school Spanish II with a grade of "C" or better or permission of the instructor.
 Usually offered in the fall and spring.